* Protests more violent than ever, expanding across city

 The American Chamber of Commerce warned that international businesses were feeling pessimistic on short-term prospects and that the government should take immediate actions to address the root causes of the demonstrations.

 "The protests have a chance to last until the end of the year.
-We may even lose on Christmas, which should be the best sales season," said Fung, a sales assistant for a skin care company who only gave her last name. ($1 = 7.8209 Hong Kong dollars) (Additional reporting by Felix Tam and Donny Kwok; Writing by Farah Master; Editing by Marius Zaharia and Kim Coghill)
+We may even lose on Christmas, which should be the best sales season," said Fung, a sales assistant for a skin care company who only give her last name. ($1 = 7.8209 Hong Kong dollars) (Additional reporting by Felix Tam and Donny Kwok; Writing by Farah Master; Editing by Marius Zaharia and Kim Coghill)